DRIVER-EU/test-bed-design/doc/introduction.md

 ### Version 2 (2018-11-30)

-This is deliverable D923.22, describing the second version of the Test-bed reference implementation v1.
+This is deliverable D923.22, describing the second version of the Test-bed reference implementation v2.
+All changes with respect to the previous version are documented in [Annex 2 Change history](changes.md).

+### Version 3 (2019-08-31)

+This is deliverable D923.23, describing the third and final version of the Test-bed reference implementation v3.
 All changes with respect to the previous version are documented in [Annex 2 Change history](changes.md).